Chicken and Stars

 Serving the soup

 I really like soup like this with crackers, but I know that super-crusty bread is also a hit.
 Any way you scoop it, this is just a good bowl of soup.

-Betsy ate this for a few meals (I did too just to ward off the germs) and she was feeling much better after about 24 hours!
+Betsy ate this Chicken and Stars soup for a few meals (I did too just to ward off the germs) and she was feeling much better after about 24 hours!

 I take full credit for her recovery.